altruios/namshubettulpa/public/namshubettuple/where-things-go-wrong.md

 *Martha backed away, hit her back against the wall and slid down.*
 "M::I...
 I didn't."
-"R::This...
+'R::This...
 Well...
 This is a valuable lesson.
-Just don't do anything without letting me know first" `['Do not do anything',
+Just do not do anything without letting me know first' `['Do not do anything',
 'Yes.
 Just...
 Do - not - do - anything',
-'Do nothing','']''`
+'Do nothing']`
 ~Martha's breathing slowed down.~
 ~Her muscles relaxed.~
 ~Nothing to be done now.~
 *Rossin came up to her.*
-"R::It's not your fault, I should have warned you - if you break a connection like that...
+'R::Not your fault, I should have warned you - if you break a connection like that...
-It's...
+It is...
 Not good.
-But it could be worse, he's only dead."
+But it could be worse, he is only dead.'
 ~Rossin paused.~
-"R::Martha, are you listening?"
+'R::Martha, are you listening?'
 ~He inspected her unmoving face.~
-"R::Martha?"
+'R::Martha?'
 *Waving his hand and getting no reaction he backed away.*
 ~Martha could see him, some part of her registered him.~ ~He was saying something: empty assurances.~